josedamianm/AI_Server/readme.md

 4. Start the n8n container: `docker compose up -d`

+## Caddy

+When I setup Caddy in the first video, I used a simpler method.
+You may want to review this then skip on to caddy2 later on.

+Edit the caddyfile/Caddyfile and replace n.mydomain.com with your chosen domain name.

+Then start up the server with `docker compose up -d`

 ## Watchtower

 This will update all the containers to the latest version every day at 4am

 1. Navigate into the watchtower directory: `cd homelab/watchtower`
-2. Change the Timezone to where ever you are.
+2. Edit the .env file and change the `TZ` to where ever you are.
 3. Start the watchtower container: `docker compose up -d`